 Points were calculated according to the success of these decisions in relation to those made by the other teams.
-They were summarised in a total points score, based on the ratio of profit which is one of GEC's primary measures of business success.
+They were summarised in a total points score, based on the ratio of profit made to capital employed, which is one of GEC's primary measures of business success.
 At the end of the first seven decisions, the five teams with the highest points went into the Final, played off over a weekend at Dunchurch.